slightknack/treegrep/README.md

 DONE!

-given the following source code: x = 1 + 0
+given the following source code: x = 1 + 2
+y = True

-I matched the following query:
+I searched for the following tree-sitter query:
 (binary_operator (integer) @a (integer) @b) @sub

-and then used the following substitution:
-7 + at_a + 1 - at_b + 7

-to produce the following spliced fragment:
-7 + 1 + 1 - 0 + 7

-which (via @sub) corresponds to the following location in the source code:
+This returned the following branch of the AST:
-1 + 0
+1 + 2

-using this information, I was able to reconstruct the source with the edit applied: x = 7 + 1 + 1 - 0 + 7
+Using the following replacement template: at_b + at_a

+I spliced in the captured AST patterns to produce: x = 2 + 1 y = True
 ```

+This find-and-replace pattern swaps around the arguments to a binary addition operation.

+Everything is in `src/main.rs`.
+Happy hacking!